Skip to Content

 Instructions

-2. Cut bread into cubes and place on a baking sheet.
+• Cut the bread into cubes and place on a baking sheet.
 Bake in the oven until slightly crunchy, about 10-15 minutes

-3. Combine diced celery, onion, carrots, garlic, 2 tablespoons of vegan butter, salt, sage, thyme, oregano, and pepper in a large skillet.
+• Combine the diced celery, onion, carrots, garlic, 2 tablespoons of vegan butter, salt, sage, thyme, oregano, and pepper in a large skillet.

-4. Sautee over medium heat, stirring occasionally, until veggies are softened, around 10 minutes
+• Cook the veggies over medium heat, stirring occasionally, until softened, around 10 minutes

-5. Add bread to skillet with the vegetables and stir well, then pour in the veggie stock
+• Add the toasted bread cubes to the skillet with the vegetables and stir well, then pour in the veggie stock

-7. Grease a large baking dish with vegan butter, then transfer the stuffing mixture into the dish
+• Grease a 9 by 13 baking dish with vegan butter, then transfer the vegan stuffing mixture into the dish

 Notes